aFarkas/lazysizes/plugins/blur-up/README.md

 ## How to

-Simply add a `data-lowsrc` attribute with the loq quality image placeholder image to your `img` and in case of `picture` to your `source` elements.
+Simply add a `data-lowsrc` attribute with the low quality image placeholder image to your `img` and in case of `picture` to your `source` elements.

 Lazysizes will then create a new image right after your original image with the following class `ls-blur-up-img`.